-This gorgeous pink clay cold process soap is my absolute new favorite.
+This gorgeous pink clay soap recipe is my absolute new favorite.
 And so, I just had to share the recipe with you.
 I love everything about it, the gorgeous smell, the pretty pink color, the way it makes my skin feel.
 Honestly, it’s to die for.
 You’ve gotta give this a try.

-Vegan, Palm Free And Smells Amazing!
+Vegan, Palm Free, And Smells Amazing!

 This soap is excellent for the face, as the clay is great at absorbing excess oil, dirt, toxins and other impurities.
 That’s not to say it’s not good for your body, too!
 Its smell is gorgeous, both floral and citrus (which combines my two favorite scent profiles).
 I had never used May Chang essential oil before, and I have to say it’s one of my new favorites.